Xalsier/predation/README.md

 Community-driven translation efforts are welcome!

+## New features currently on the English Repository

+*Reference to know what features are missing in other localizations*

+* Larch branch placeholder for images when they don't load from hunt.

 ## TODO

+### Spotted Issues:
+(#11) - Edit count returns ? due to using older system.
+In need of a new way to count edits.

-### High Priority
+### High Priority Tasks
-- Bring newer updates from the English site to the Japanese production environment.
+- Issue 11

-### Medium Priority
+### Medium Priority Tasks
-- Bringing back the Wiki
-- Bringing back the Gallery
+- Bringing back the Wiki & Gallery

+#### Related (Ecosystem) Categories
+- Flora
+- Species
+- Articles (Blueprint to be queried for Character Profiles)

-### Low Priority
+### Low Priority Tasks
-- Webnovel Edit History Complexity, deletions, additions, commit notes
 - Editor/Writer profile
 - Character profiles
 - Comment filtering